What is the most important information I should know about INFLECTRA?

 |The inactive ingredients in INFLECTRA include: sucrose, polysorbate 80, sodium dihydrogen phosphate monohydrate, and di-Sodium hydrogen phosphate dihydrate.
 No preservatives are present.|

-Distributed by Pfizer Labs, Division of Pfizer Inc, NY, NY 10017
+Distributed by Pfizer Labs, Division of Pfizer Inc, New York, NY 10017

 For more information call 1-800-383-7504.